nickjf/ANSURR/README.md

 -l include free ligands when computing flexibility.
 Free ligands are defined as HETATMs that appear after the TER record in a pdb file.
 Note that metals are currently not supported and will always be ignored.

 -n include non-standard resdiues when computing flexibility.
 Non-standard residues are defined as HETATMs that appear before the TER record in a pdb file.
 Note that RCI will not be calculated for non-standard residues and so they will not be used to compute validation scores.
-Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would likely make those regions too floppy.
+Regardless, including non-standard residues is a good idea to avoid breaks in the protein structure which would otherwise make those regions too floppy.

 ## Output